 - drowsiness or fatigue

 - blurry vision

-Type 2 diabetes can cause dark patches in the folds of skin in your armpits and neck.
-Since type 2 diabetes often takes longer to diagnose, you may feel symptoms at the time of diagnosis, like pain or numbness in your feet.
+Type 2 diabetes can cause discolored patches in the folds of skin in your armpits and neck.
+Since type 2 diabetes usually takes longer to diagnose, you may feel more symptoms at the time of diagnosis, like pain or numbness in your feet.

-The latest figures show that 1.7 million adults were newly diagnosed in 2012.
-Another 86 million are thought to have prediabetes.
-But most people with prediabetes don’t know they have the condition.
+Another 84.1 million people are thought to have prediabetes.
+But most people with prediabetes do not know they have the condition.

-Prediabetes occurs when your blood glucose is higher than it should be, but not high enough to be diabetes.
-About 15 to 30 percent of people with prediabetes will develop type 2 diabetes within five years.
+Prediabetes occurs when your blood glucose is higher than it should be but not high enough to be diabetes.

 You’re more likely to develop diabetes if you have a family history of the disease.

 Other risk factors for type 2 diabetes include: